 Besides rebounding, there are other ways to stimulate the lymph: deep breathing, managing stress, all forms of exercise, stretching, meditation, getting adequate vitamin D from the sun, avoiding chemicals in cleaning and beauty-care products, and eliminating mucus-forming foods from your diet.
 Minimizing gluten, dairy, soy, and sugar, will immensely improve the function of your lymphatic system.

 Stay away from processed foods, which are mucus producing, and will clog your lymph.
 Take a hot bath, with a couple cups of Epsom salt, every week.
 It will relax you and reduce stress, while stimulating toxin release.
 You’ll also sleep better, which is essential for healthy immunity.

 Good fats are crucial for healthy lymph flow.
 On the other hand, fats that are toxic congest lymph.
 This is one more reason to ditch processed foods.
 One of my favorite ways to promote lymph drainage is dry brushing.
 I do it three times a week.
 It only takes a few minutes, will counteract poor waste removal, remove dead skin cells, and boost circulation.
 It might even help reduce cellulite.

 Lastly, laughter is another awesome technique to promote lymph flow.
 You’ll also feel less stressed, have a better outlook on life, and people will enjoy being around you more because laughter is contagious.
 Laugh every single day for vibrant health!

-The critical role of the lymphatic system is often overlooked, yet it is vital for detoxification, and regulating the immune system.
-Think of the lymphatics as one big drainage system, that needs to stay unclogged, to operate efficiently.
-When the lymph becomes stagnant, toxins and waste build up, negatively affecting health and immunity.
+The critical role the lymphatic system plays is often overlooked, yet it’s vital for detoxification, and immune regulation.
+Think of the lymphatics as one big drainage system that needs to stay unclogged to operate efficiently.
+Toxins and waste build up when the lymph is stagnant, negatively impacting immune function.

 Rebounding is a great way to boost lymphatic flow and drainage, and is a powerful detoxification strategy cancer patients can incorporate into their daily routine.
 Just a few minutes of bouncing a day can strengthen and fortify the body in positive ways.